JonasASchmidt/build-small-websites-and-learn-coding/README.md

 # build-small-websites-and-learn-coding
-This shall be a guide on how to start learning – as a designer without coding skills – how to build small and simple websites with minimal configuration effort and low to no maintenance, based on hosted services.
+This shall be a guide on how to start learning how to build small and simple websites with minimal configuration effort and low to no maintenance, based on hosted services.

 The plan is to develop a micro-curriculum as a guide, so you can start learning instantly.